2024-Arizona-Opportunity-Hack/NEWRR/README.md

 <!-- Add all team members -->

 ## Project Overview
-Brief description of your project and its goals.
+In order to properly solve the issues of Nature's Edge Wildlife and Reptile Rescue, we decided to build them a fully functioning website to replace their current website, which lacks high quality UX (see here: https://www.newrr.org/), and is unable to support their needed tools like an animal database, additional forms, and centralized donation tracking.
+We chose to decrease complexity for administrative users at the nonprofit by using forms from JotForm and facilitating donation and donation tracking with GiveButter.
+We centralize animal database editing and links to relevant form submissions and donating tracking all in one Admin Dashboard, which is accessible by logging in with Oauth.

 ## Tech Stack
-- Frontend: Vite + React + Tailwind + TanStack Query
+- Frontend: Vite + React + Tailwind
 - Backend: Express.js
 - Database: MongoDB
 - APIs:
+- Cloud Services: AWS S3
+- Authorization: Google Oauth
 <!-- Add/modify as needed -->